AlaskaAirlines/auro-accordion/docs/partials/api.md

 #### default

-Slot contains all content inside the collapsable portion of the accordian.
+Slot contains all content inside the collapsable portion of the accordion.

 <div class="twoColDemoRow">
   <div>